 But what if you don’t work for GM, Ford, Chrysler, Tesla, or Big Industry?
 How could an individual possibly take all the accumulated millennia of knowledge and make their own gears?
 How can the Maker Movement include gearing in their toolkit?
 How can we get a grip on gears that have many tall hurdles and slippery rabbit holes where one can get lost?

 CAD and machine tools have been rapidly increasing in capability and decreasing in cost, so the ability to mill, route and 3D-print gears is in reach to a larger audience.
 So how do I get started?
 Here are some simple answers:

-If you own a 3D-Printer, it comes down to finding a file (.STL, .STEP, or others) of a gear that you would like to print.
-There are free resources out there.
+If you own a 3D-Printer, it comes down to finding a file (.DXF, .SFG, .STL, .STEP, or others) of a gear that you would like to print.
+We created a free gear generator for your use.
 The next step is setting up the center distance between two gears you have printed to get them to mesh properly.
 You can do this through a calculator or by feel like most watchmakers.

 If you own a CNC router, the pathway is identical to the 3D-printer process, use a compatible filetype (2D or 3D), load a sheet of plywood/plastic/brass and you are on your way.

 Just knowing the terminology “involute” you are way ahead.
 This is the shape of the meshing gear surface that allows gears to roll (and not slide!)
 The rolling characteristic of gears is a realization in history dating back to at least 1500AD and involves the famous mathematician Euler.
 This is where the math starts to creep into the making process and this is the first big hurdle.
 If you cannot find your gear online in a format you like, you may want to create one from scratch with a CAD program.
 The formulas are actually not too difficult, and you can make a parametric set of variables that will draw gears of any tooth count.

 Gear Blank Size and Quality Control